-At a time when we are seeing record high temperatures, record low rainfall, worsening dead zones off our coastline and killer toxic algae in our rivers, a proposal is afoot to expand cannabis cultivation into our rangelands.
+At a time when we are seeing record high temperatures, record low rainfall, a proposal is afoot to expand cannabis cultivation into our rangelands.
 This will demand a lot of water that we can't spare, and it will deposit a lot more fertilizer into our rivers and streams that we don't need.
 This is exactly the wrong proposal at this time of worsening droughts.
 It will likely sabotage decades of restoration efforts which we've already invested in to save our struggling salmon fisheries from being pushed into extinction.
 We must not let our rich heritage of salmon fisheries be jeopardized by the lure of short term profits.